sommcoder/jsx-to-suitescript-transpiler/README.md

 3. Create your JSSX page UI in the .jsx file and ///// below it to separate the JSX from the Javascript that will be written to the file
 4. Ensure you are in the correct directory
 5. Run the above npm command
-6. Node.js will return the output code as a string below your jssx in your .jsx file
+6. Node.js will return the output code as a string below your JSSX in your .jsx file
-7. To edit, change your jssx as needed, delete the SuiteScript below, and run the command again!
+7. To edit, change your JSSX as needed, delete the SuiteScript below, and run the command again!

 # Version 2.0 to include List and Assistant compatibility